Perps (margin) trading¶

 Money fields on the Klear margin schemas are integer centicents (1 USD =

-10,000 centicents); only the withdrawal amount is a fixed-point dollar string.
+10,000 centicents); the withdrawal amount and

 klear.margin.withdraw_settlement_balance(amount="500.00") validates the amount as